 Glutaric aciduria type 1 is another genetic disorder that can be confused with cerebral palsy.
-It is a progressive condition that causes the child to develop chorea or make rapid and random motions.
+It is a progressive condition that causes the child to develop chorea, where an individual makes rapid and random motions.
 It is caused by an abnormality in the temporal area of a child’s brain.

 Spinal Cord Injuries

 Spinal cord injuries are not medical disorders, but their symptoms can be mistaken for one.
-If a child has progressive spasticity, deterioration of motor function, sensory changes and bowel movement or bladder control issues, then the doctor should look into the possibility of them having an injury to their spinal column.
+If a child has progressive spasticity, deterioration of motor function, sensory changes, bowel movement, or bladder control issues, then the doctor should look into the possibility of them having an injury to their spinal column.
 The spine needs to be stabilized to prevent the condition from worsening.